 By now, you should be convinced that running pytest directly during development can be very useful.

-Mopidy uses the free service CircleCI for automatically running the test suite when code is pushed to GitHub.
+Mopidy uses GitHub Actions for automatically running the test suite when code is pushed to GitHub.
 This works both for the main Mopidy repo, but also for any forks.
-This way, any contributions to Mopidy through GitHub will automatically be tested by CircleCI, and the build status will be visible in the GitHub pull request interface, making it easier to evaluate the quality of pull requests.
+This way, any contributions to Mopidy through GitHub will automatically be tested, and the build status will be visible in the GitHub pull request interface, making it easier to evaluate the quality of pull requests.

 We’re quite pedantic about Code style and try hard to keep the Mopidy code base a very clean and nice place to work in.